A jar of my gardeners hand balm has become a staple in my house. I have a jar in the kitchen and on my bedside table.

-Filled with Vitamin E, monounsaturated fatty acids, proteins, potassium and zinc (reference)
+~Filled with Vitamin E, monounsaturated fatty acids, proteins, potassium and zinc (reference)

->

-> - 30 – 40 drops of therapeutic grade Lavender Essential Oil, optional (my preferred brand)
+- 30 – 40 drops of high quality Lavender Essential Oil, optional (my preferred brand)

->

-> ~Known to clean and soothe cuts. burns and other skin irritations.
+~Known to clean and soothe cuts. burns and other skin irritations.
 The scent is also calming to the mind and body.